cmer/socialization/README.md

 Run the generator:
 `rails generate socialization -s`

+Or if you want to use Redis as your data store:
+`rails generate socialization -s --store=redis`

-This will generate three migration files and three models named Follow, Like and Mention.
-You may delete the Follow, Like or Mention model and migration if you don't need that functionality in your application.
+This will generate three migration files (when using ActiveRecord) and three models named Follow, Like and Mention.
+You may delete any of the Follow, Like or Mention models and migrations if you don't need that functionality in your application.

 ### Rails 2.3.x Support